-One of the most important things you can do for your cat is to take them to the vet for their routine visits.
+One of the most important things you can do for your cat is to take them to the vet for their routine exams.
 For seniors, this means every 6 months.
 Did you know that after the age of 2, just 1 year in a cat’s life is equal to about 4 “human” years?
 A lot can change in that amount of time!

-Note: If you have trouble getting your cat into their carrier, then visit our article “I Can’t Get My Cat Into Their Carrier!” for some helpful tips.
+Note: If you have trouble getting your cat into their carrier, visit our article “I Can’t Get My Cat Into Their Carrier!” for some helpful tips.

-Make sure that you are feeding your cat a healthy diet that takes into account any of their current conditions.
-Ask your vet for recommendations just in case your cat does have a condition that requires a special diet or supplements.
-Provide them with multiple places to drink water as well.
-Did you know that cats prefer for their food and water to be in separate locations (and far away from the litter box)?
+Make sure to feed your cat a healthy diet that takes into account any of their current conditions.
+Ask your vet for recommendations if they have a condition that requires a special diet or supplements.
+Provide them with multiple sources of water as well.
+Cats prefer their food and water to be in separate locations (and far away from the litter box).